-- 1. An incident/accident is defined as an occurrence in which a child/parent/Provider is injured and/or behaviour which presents either an immediate or potential threat to the safety and welfare of children/families/Providers registered with Family Space Licensed Home Child Care Program. - 2.
+- 1. An incident/accident is defined as an occurrence in which a child/parent/Provider is injured and/or behavior which presents either an immediate or potential threat to the safety and welfare of children/families/Providers registered with Family Space Licensed Home Child Care Program. - 2.
 The Providers registered with Family Space Licensed Home Child Care Program who witnessed the incident/accident takes immediate action to handle the situation, ensuring safety and wellbeing of the parties involved.
 Action that could be taken includes providing immediate medical attention when warranted; taking steps to address any continuing risks to the individual's or to other's health/safety.
 In cases involving death the police are immediately notified. - 3.
 The Provider registered with Family Space Licensed Home Child Care Program informs a Home Visitor. - 4.
-The individual ensures that the person witnessing the incident/accident or having the most knowledge of the situation completes an incident report and the incident is documented in the daily journal. - 5.
+Incident reports should only include the name of the child whose parent is signing the form.
+Other children's names should not be included, not even initials.
+For example, "A child bit Mary on the arm" would be on the incident report for Mary's mother to sign.
+Do not put "Sally bit Mary."
+Using other children's names or initials would be considered a breach of privacy.
+Incident reports are only done for the child who got hurt, not the child who pushed/bit etc. - 5.
 The Executive Director or designate will review incident reports to determine if any additional information and/or action is required. - 6.
 In situations of a serious incident, then the Serious Occurrence procedures are followed. - 7.
 Incident reports are maintained on file by the organization for a minimum of three years after the termination of the Provider/agency contract or the withdrawal of the child.

 Parents, will receive a copy of the incident report.
 Providers and Home Visitors have access to incident documentation in SharePoint.

-Family Family Space e Quinte In c.

-Licensed Home e Child Care F Program

-Section: HOME CHILD CARE PROGRAM OPERATIONS Policy Number: 6.24
+Section: HOME CHILD CARE

-Policy: Incident/Accident Reporting Date Approved: November 2002
+Policy: Incident/Accident Reporting

-Date Reviewed: March 3, 2023
+March 13, 2025

 Incident Report

 Date: Time:

-Provider registered with Family Space Licen sed Home Child Care Program:
+Provider registered with Family Space Licensed Home Child Care Program:

-Date of Incident/Accident: Time of Incident t/Accident:
+Date of Incident/Accident: Time of Incident/Accident:

 Location:

-Description of Incident/Accident: Person(s) Witnessing Incident:
+Description of Incident/Accident:

-• •

-• •

 Precipitating Factors:

 Action Taken:

 Further Action Recommended:

 Provider Signature Date

 Parent Name Please Print Date